Mythicedge/bidspree/README.md

 # bidspree

-PREREQUISITES
+PREREQUISITES:

 Python 3.11.3

-Django installed  (pip install Django)
+Django installed  (pip install Django) <- type it into the terminal

 pip install psycopg2

 INSTRUCTIONS:
-Python 3.11.3

-pip install psycopg2
+Type the following into the terminal:

 cd .\mysite\